 About deep link ads

 These ads rely on deep links (links to specific parts of your app) to get app users to the right page.
-To find out more about setting up deep links, see the articles covering more technical instructions below:
+To learn more about setting up deep links, see the articles covering more technical instructions below:

 - Setting up custom deep links for Android apps